Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 <!-- > -->

-Remember animals share some properties but each animals list of properties us unique to each animal!
+Note! animals share some properties but each animal's list of properties is unique, that is, each animal does not have the same list of properties!

 <!-- > -->